 The Gender Diversity Act, which entered into force in the Netherlands on 1 January 2022, requires ING to set appropriate and ambitious targets for gender diversity in its Executive Board and senior management.
 ING's target for gender diversity in the Executive Board is set at 30 percent.
 Over the year 2022, the Executive Board met this target.
-See more information on diversity, including on gender diversity in senior management, in the paragraphs on Unlocking our people's full potential in 'How we are making the difference'.
+See more information on diversity, including on gender diversity in senior management, in 'How we are making the difference'.